marcusburghardt/ansible-role-vscode/README.md

 - Ensure the Official Repository for VSCode;
 - Ensure VSCode is installed and updated from official repository;
 - Ensure the desired state for the defined extensions;
+- Ensure the desired Worspaces are configured;
+- Ensure the desired User Settings are set;

 To install this role:
 $ ansible-galaxy role install marcusburghardt.vscode